zero-to-mastery/resources/moocs.md

 - [W3Schools](https://www.w3schools.com): A comprehensive learning resource covering HTML, CSS, JavaScript and more.
 Has interactive tutorials as well as quizzes.

+- [FullStackOpen](https://fullstackopen.com/en/): This course will introduce you to modern JavaScript-based web development.
+The main focus is on building single page applications with ReactJS that use REST APIs built with Node.js.
+Learn React, Redux, Node.js, MongoDB, and GraphQL in one go!

 ### Front-End

 - [CSS Reference](https://cssreference.io/): An online guide to CSS that features complete descriptions, examples of usage, and illustrated/animated examples of the most popular CSS properties.